Prag8855/aab/content/guides/moving-to-berlin.md

 Explore your new city!
 [Get a bicycle](/guides/bicycle-in-berlin) and explore everything inside and outside the *[Ring](/glossary/Ringbahn)*.

-If you move in the winter, Berlin will seem a little grey, but don't panic.
-It will be much nicer in the summer.
+If you move in the winter, Berlin can seem a little grey, but don't panic; it's much nicer in the summer.

+Follow [20percent.berlin](https://20percent.berlin/), [Berlin Events Weekly](https://www.berlineventsweekly.com/) and [Handpicked Berlin](https://handpickedberlin.com/) to know what's happening in Berlin.

 **[What to see and do in Berlin ➞](/guides/visit-berlin#what-to-see-and-do-in-berlin)**